Orca Running Ambassadors

 Josh

 Hi, all!
 My name is Josh.
-I have been a practicing Physical Therapist Assistant rehabbing runners since 2007, am a personal trainer/coach at Orangetheory and a UESCA certified run coach.
+I have been a practicing Physical Therapist Assistant rehabbing runners since 2007, I am the Head coach at Orangetheory and a UESCA certified run coach.
 I started running to get healthier and fell in love with the process.
 At my heaviest, I was over 225 pounds and my first run in my early 20’s I only made it one block before I had to sit down.
 Time and consistency is the key to everything and anywhere you want to go.
 My passion is sharing what I have learned about running to help others find the love and joy that I feel with less mistakes than I made.
 Trail running and the woods are my favorite but most of my miles are on the road with friends.
 I’m excited to meet you and share some miles and smiles!

 Instagram: @RTNT_RUN_Coaching